2017 PDC World Darts Championship: Top averages

+Best ever World Championship tournament average by Michael van Gerwen

+Michael van Gerwen scored a total of 75265 points scored with 2109 darts used.
+This gives a tournament three dart average (3DA) of 107.06, which is the highest tournament average in the history of the PDC World Championship.
+Note: the tournament match average reported elsewhere is 106.37 (sum of the match averages divided by number of matches), also a record.

 Representation from different countries

 This table shows the number of players by country in the World Championship, the total number including the preliminary round.
 Twenty-two countries were represented in the World Championship, one less than in the previous championship.

 Media coverage

 The tournament was available in the following countries on these channels:

 † Sky Sports F1 was renamed as Sky Sports Darts for the duration of the tournament.